Accurate Estimation of Diffusion Coefficients and their Uncertainties from Computer Simulation: Approximating from simulation data

 \section{Approximating $\bm{\Sigma}$ from simulation data}

-For Bayesian regression and GLS, we require the covariance matrix for the observed MSD, $\mathbf{\Sigma}$, which is generally unknown.
-To proceed, we replace $\mathbf{\Sigma}$ with a model covariance matrix, $\mathbf{\Sigma^\prime}$, with a known analytical form, that we parameterise from the available simulation data.
+The practical application of Bayesian regression or GLS requires the covariance matrix for the observed MSD, $\mathbf{\Sigma}$, which is generally unknown.
+To proceed, we approximate $\mathbf{\Sigma}$ with a model covariance matrix, $\mathbf{\Sigma^\prime}$, with a known analytical form, that we parameterise from the available simulation data.
 Providing the correlation structure of $\mathbf{\Sigma^\prime}$ is similar to that of $\mathbf{\Sigma}$, this model correlation matrix can be used in approximate Bayesian or GLS schemes to estimate the ensemble-average MSD, and hence $\D$, with high efficiency and accurate estimated uncertainties.

+We model the covariance matrix for the observed MSD from a given simulation using the covariance matrix for the MSD of an equivalent system of freely diffusing particles, $\mathbf{\Sigma^\prime}$.
+We note that estimating \Dest\ by fitting a linear model to observed MSD data implicity assumes that these data sample the long-time limit where the Einstein relation (\cref{equ:einstein}) is valid.
+In this long-time diffusive regime, all systems of mobile particles are statistically equivalent under rescaling by \D, and hence have the same MSD covariance structure $\mathbf{\Sigma}$.